St. Paul's Cathedral (Wisconsin)

 St. Paul's Cathedral is one of the three cathedrals of the Episcopal Diocese of Wisconsin, and is located in Fond du Lac, Wisconsin.
 It was formerly the mother church of the Episcopal Diocese of Fond du Lac.

+Plate and pledge financial support reported by the church in 2024 was $119,378.
+No membership statistics were reported in 2024 national parochial reports.
+Average Sunday Attendance ASA reported in 2024 was 44 persons.
+This was a relative decrease on ASA of 72 in 2018.

 Formative years (1848-1865)

 The first Episcopal church services held in Fond du Lac were in 1842 by the Rev. Richard Fish Cadle.
 In 1845 Bishop Jackson Kemper and the Rev. F. R. Haff visited the thriving village of 400 inhabitants, conducting services at the residence of Governor Nathaniel P. Tallmadge.

 On September 3, 1848, the Rev. Joshua Sweet, the Episcopal priest for the village of Fond du Lac, formally organized St. Paul's Church.
 The new congregation included some well-known names in the area, such as, Doty, Tallmadge, Ruggles, and McWilliams.
 These names would be used as street names within the city of Fond du Lac.

-These Episcopalians first worshiped in a variety of makeshift locations until in 1851 a wood-frame building was erected at the corner of Follett and Bannister {Macy} streets.
+These Episcopalians first worshiped in a variety of makeshift locations until in 1851 a wood-frame building was erected at the corner of Follett and Bannister streets.